omkar9999/GmailCleaner/ReadMe.md

 The default script will delete the emails that are-
 1) Inside default Gmail Cetegories
 2) Unread
-3) not starred
+3) Not starred
-4) not in Trash
+4) Not in Trash
-5) don't have attachments
+5) Don't have attachments
-6) not marked important
+6) Not marked important
-7) older than 7 days
+7) Older than 7 days

 The default filters are kept in place to keep your important emails safe.
 So, please ensure that your important emails don't match all the above criteria.

-For example, I star all my important email threads which won't be archived by the script.
+For example, I star all my important email threads which won't be deleted by the script.

 Google permanently deletes mails from Trash after 30 days.
 * [Delete or recover deleted Gmail messages](https://support.google.com/mail/answer/7401?co=GENIE.Platform%3DDesktop&hl=en)